kestra-io/docs/blogs/2020-12-07-airflow-bad-ugly.md

 ### API not so first
 There is an [expirimental API](https://airflow.apache.org/docs/stable/rest-api-ref.html) but clearly insufficient for a real world.
-For example, the [trigger dag API](https://airflow.apache.org/docs/stable/rest-api-ref.html#post--api-experimental-dags--DAG_ID--dag_runs) can be used passing some args, but the server don't know these!
-So it will let passed some mandatory arguments and create a DagRun that will failed.
+For example, the [trigger dag API](https://airflow.apache.org/docs/stable/rest-api-ref.html#post--api-experimental-dags--DAG_ID--dag_runs) can be used passing some args, but the server don't know them!
+So you can create some DagRun that will instatitely failed because you forgot some mandatory arguments.

 In other hand, Kestra was built with a strong API, everything can be done with API, create a flow, execute it, ...
-That let you integrate Kestra in company the way you want to use it.
+That let you integrate Kestra the way you want to use it in your company.

 ### What Events ?
 Airflow have a mandatory dag options `start_date` & `schedule_interval`!
 Meaning that all is thinking like a crontab with a start date.
 But wait, in real life, we don't want to schedule a flow, we want to start when an external event occurs (like a new file on a storage for example).

 Airflow is not the right tool for this use case!
-Kestra handle it with **optional** [trigger](../docs/concepts/flows.md#triggers) that allow you handle events (time or anything else) like a reason to start an execution and follow it.
+Kestra handle it with **optional** [trigger](../docs/concepts/flows.md#triggers) that allow you handle events (time or anything else) that will start an execution and tou will be able to follow it.

 ## Stable ? ...
 Let me give some insight.
 So we start by testing a simple use case that will represent our real usage from our data pipeline: Doing lots of different dags that would simply call external API, you understand me ELT here.

 In order to prove the stability of Airflow, we simply simulate some kind of real workflow, 200 dags with each 15/20 tasks with external api, simulate here with a `sleep 1`.
-We launch the test at the same time, what we expect to have on daily basis at least.
+We run the test at the same time, what we expect to have on daily basis at least.
 We use [example_bash_operator](https://airflow.apache.org/docs/stable/_modules/airflow/example_dags/example_bash_operator.html) and just change the range from 5 to 15 and activate all the task at the same time.

-We will keep you about commenting the execution time of this test that take really longer than we expect, worst are :
+We will not comment on the execution times which took longer than expected, the worst are :
 ![Airflow failed some tasks](./2020-12-07-airflow-bad-ugly/2.png) Yes this is **failed task** !
-How can a scheduler can failed task with `sleep 1` !
+How can a scheduler can failed tasks with `sleep 1` !

-How can I monitor my daily flows if I need to have some failed tasks **only due to the scheduler**!
+How can I monitor my daily flows if I can get failed tasks **only due to the scheduler**!

 ## Scalability, hum hum ...